Concavistylon: Distribution and paleoenvironment

 Concavistylon kvacekii fossils were found in the Moose Mountain Flora, formerly called the Cascadia flora or Menagerie Wilderness flora, of Linn County, Oregon.
 The flora is included in the Little Butte Volcanic series outcropping near the town of Cascadia in the central Oregon Cascades.
 Work on the flora by paleobotanist Jack Wolfe in 1964 gave an estimated age of Early Miocene, this was later revised by Wolfe and Tanai in 1987 to a Late Oligocene estimation.
-In the descriptive paper naming Concavistylon Manchester et al. reported that radioisotope dating of plagioclase crystals collected by Robert Rosé from the fossilifrous horizon of the Moose Mountain flora had been performed.
+In the descriptive paper naming Concavistylon Manchester et al. reported that radioisotope dating of plagioclase crystals collected by Robert Rosé from the fossiliferous horizon of the Moose Mountain flora had been performed.
 Using crystals obtained from tuffaceous sandstones, Argon–argon dating provided an age of 14.91 ± 0.23 Ma placing the flora as Middle Miocene Langhian stage.
 C. kvacekii is found associated with species such as Acer cascadense, Acer smileyi, Ozakia emryi, Trochodendron postnastae, and Trochodendron rosayi.